-The MDC is responsible for implementing the global "Code of Conduct of Ethics and Business" and the locally designed "Legal & Compliance Handbook" in all responsible units - in case the MDC assigned to several national companies - as well in the country or countries.
+The MDC is responsible for implementing the global "Code of Conduct of Ethics and Business" and the local designed "Legal & Compliance Handbook" in all responsible units - in case the MDC assigned to several country companies - as well in the country or countries.

-The MDC is responsible for the business conduct of all their employees, including ensuring compliance with applicable laws and LINK rules, and promoting a culture of integrity.
-Regardless of any appointment of an LCO, the MDC is ultimately responsible for the implementation of the Compliance Program and will provide regular insights and feedback to the LCO on his perception of the effectiveness of the Compliance Program.
+The MDC is responsible for the business conduct of all his employees, including ensuring compliance with applicable laws and LINK rules, and promoting a culture of integrity.
+Regardless of any appointment of LCO, MDC is ultimately responsible for the implementation of the Compliance Program and will provide regular insights and feedback to the LCO on his perception of the effectiveness of the Compliance Program.